-- Understand the engineering principles that underpin the design of an automotive vehicle for the comfort of the occupants and other road users. - Recognize the future direction of the design of comfort systems within the automotive engineering sector. - Appreciate the role and use of comfort systems in automobile engineering.
+- To understand the engineering principles that underpins the design of an automotive vehicle for the comfort of the occupants and other road users. - To understand the future direction of the design of comfort systems within the automotive engineering sector. - To appreciate the role and use of comfort systems in automobile engineering. - To understand the safety systems in a vehicle and deformation behavior of a vehicle.